 In the case of requests for new or modified communication links for EDL or EDT purposes, or access to the WA API, a questionnaire will be sent out in response to e-mail enquiries.

-Completing and returning this questionnaire is the first step in the approval process for arranging communications links into The Company Operational WAN.
+Completing and returning this questionnaire is the first step in the approval process for arranging communications links into The Company’s Operational WAN.
 Following receipt of the completed questionnaire, applicants will receive a follow-up telephone call from The Company to discuss their requirements.

-NGESO Connections Strategy
+NESO Connections Strategy

 The Company recognises the need the embrace the Internet of Things (IoT), but at the same time maintain the resilience the of the Balancing Mechanism, by ensuring that Market Participants have appropriate levels of connectivity and Power-Supply (loss of mains) resilience protection.